itsvenkis/itsvenkis-java/README.md

 Java Collections packages has implementations based on different types of Binary trees like Red-Black and binary heap trees(Sets and priority queues) but the trees are hidden in the implementation.
 Whenever a reuirement demands a binary tree one ends up creating their our own classes to support the requirements.
 This projects aims to provide a good implementation and definitions of various kinds of binary trees.

+Object Pool
+This projects shows how to ceate object pools on fly in JAVA using apaches common pool